Skip to content

 • The current namespace path (so files land in the right base/<ns>/ subdirectory).

-• The set of model names that actually exist in models.py.
+• The set of model names that actually exist in the current mount's models.py.
 References to missing schemas degrade gracefully: the type becomes Any and the import is dropped.

 For each node, the walker picks a Jinja template under generator/templates/package/... and renders it with a context dict that includes: